obviousninja/SickSickDoctorIsIn/README.md

 HTTPServicesTask has public methods like verifyUserInfo and postQuestion that will be called from other classes.
 These are requests which will use a private AsyncTask to contact a database.
 Each of these public methods will call the doInBackground() of the AsyncTask.

+DBSim

+Status:

+In creation.
+Currently will only support 1 answer per question.

+Documentation:

+The Database Simulator (DBSim) creates Two tables, one contaning user info, and the other containing question info, using the SQLiteOpenHelper.
+The first (user info) contains the following columns: UserName, UserID, Password, QuestionsAsked, QuestionsAnswered, AnswerScores
+The second (question info) contains the following columns: QuestionID, AskerUserID, QuestionText, AnswerUserID, AnswerText, AnswerScore.

 Question